Follow us on social

 “Israel’s actions in the conduct of the war in Gaza, especially its failure to address the unimaginable humanitarian crisis now unfolding, is an affront to human decency,” Rep. Angus King (I-Maine) declared in a statement at the end of last month.
 He said he would no longer support aid to Israel, “until there is a demonstrable change in the direction of Israeli policy.”

-Around the same time that month, 30 Democratic lawmakers signed a letter in May calling on President Trump to ask Israeli Prime Minister Benjamin Netanyahu, specifically, to address Gaza’s humanitarian crisis.
+Around the same time in May, 30 Democratic lawmakers signed a letter in May calling on President Trump to ask Israeli Prime Minister Benjamin Netanyahu, specifically, to address Gaza’s humanitarian crisis.

 “It is critical that Israel enables entry of lifesaving humanitarian aid into Gaza.
 We respectfully urge [Trump] to call on Prime Minister Netanyahu to immediately address this humanitarian crisis and promote lasting peace,” they wrote.